BurakSevben/CVEs/Task Manager App/Task Manager App - SQL Injection - 2.md

 + **CVE:** Reported, waiting for CVE number.

 ## Description:
-Task Manager App 1.0 allows SQL Injection via the 'projectID' parameter at "/TaskManager/EditProject.php?edit=1&projectID=2".
+Task Manager App 1.0 allows SQL Injection via the 'taskID' parameter at "/TaskManager/EditTask.php?edit=1&taskID=2".
 Exploiting this issue could allow an attacker to compromise the application, access or modify data, or exploit the latest vulnerabilities in the underlying database.

 ## Proof of Concept: